From the dish, to sound. TasteTune creates music inspired by flavor.

 ジョロフライスとは、鶏や牛の肉と野菜などをトマトベースのスープで炊き込むピラフ風のご飯料理です。

-Jollof Rice is a pilaf-style rice dish made with chicken, beef, vegetables, and other ingredients cooked in a tomato-based soup.
+Jollof Rice is a pilaf-style rice dish made by simmering chicken or beef with vegetables in a tomato-based soup.

 This is a West African dish eaten in countries on the northern coast of the Gulf of Guinea, on the western side of the African continent.